HdrHistogram/HdrHistogramJS/README.md

 ## Encode & decode
 You can encode and decode base64 compressed histograms:
 ```
-import * as hdr from "hdr-histogram-js"
+import { decodeFromCompressedBase64 } from "hdr-histogram-js/encoding"

 // only V2 encoding supported
 const encodedHistogram = "HISTFAAAAB542pNpmSzMwMDAxAABzFCaEUoz2X+AMIKZAEARAtM=";

-const histogram = hdr.decodeFromCompressedBase64(base64String);
+const histogram = decodeFromCompressedBase64(encodedHistogram);

 // get an histogram with a single recorded value, which is 42

 ```

-If you want to use this feature you need to add external dependency "pako". "pako" is used for zlib compression.
+If you want to use this feature along with the UMD package, you need to add external dependency "pako". "pako" is used for zlib compression.
 Using npm you should get it as a transitive dependency, otherwise you need to add it in your html page.